-Three things make international students flock to the UK: a world-renowned education system, a multicultural environment, and endless opportunities.
+Three things make international students choose the UK: a well-established education system, a multicultural environment, and many academic and career opportunities.
 It’s a recipe for a successful and unique student experience.
-Should you decide to study in the UK, you need to find out if you need a student visa or not.
+Should you decide to study in the UK, you need to find out whether you need a student visa.

 This article covers the required documents, fees, and steps on how to apply for a UK student visa.